hall-lab/svtools/Tutorial.md

 Downloading these BAMs will consume a significant amount of time, bandwidth and disk space (~317GB).
 Follow the documentation on the [SpeedSeq Github page](https://github.com/hall-lab/speedseq) to run `speedseq realign` and `speedseq sv` on these BAMs.
 This will produce the required files for the rest of this tutorial.

-### Create cn.list file
-The cn.list file has a single column that contains the path to the VCF files output in the Copynumber Annotation step of this tutorial.

 ## Use `svtools` to create a callset
 ### Use vawk to remove homozygous reference variants from SpeedSeq SV VCFs
 This step will remove variants that have been detected by Lumpy but then determined to be homozygous reference when SVTyper is run.